 For many winners of the Juddmonte International, it proves to be their last ever victory in a major race.
 Typically horses are retired to stud a few months after clinching glory in the increasingly lucrative contest, unable to grab another win later in the season before they do.

-The three exceptions to the rule since 2007 have been Roaring Lion, Frankel and Sea The Stars, who all ended their careers with at least one more big win.
+The four exceptions to the rule since 2007 have been Japan, Roaring Lion, Frankel and Sea The Stars, who all ended their careers with at least one more big win.
 For the remaining horses though, their lack of success afterwards is available to see below:

 ARABIAN QUEEN DELIVERS A SHOCK FOR THE AGES